Chidinma98/API-Project/README.md

 #### MVP

-Be able to provide information to users based on the countries the clicked on.
+Be able to provide information to users based on the countries they clicked on.
 Create a component that stores info of all the places a person would like to go.
 Create another component of all the places they have been.